rohithvarma444/Post-Comments-Service/README.md

 This project demonstrates a **microservice-based post and comments system** built as a technical assignment.
 The solution showcases modern software architecture principles, clean code practices, and production-ready development standards.

+**Key Features:**
+- User authentication required for posting and commenting
+- Rich text editor for posts and comments
+- Comment on any user's posts (not just your own)
+- Nested comment replies with proper deletion protection
+- Real-time updates and responsive design

 ## 📹 Demo & Architecture

 ### Video Demo